TheresaLui/SelfHelpContent_v2/articles/azure.cosmosdb-synapsesql-serverless-tsg/tsg-summary-synapsesqlgserverless.md

 # [Big Data] CosmosDB - Synapse SQL/Serverless

-This troubleshooter will guide you to find the root cause and resolution for Cosmos DB Synapse SQL Serverless
+This troubleshooter will guide you to find the root cause and resolution for Cosmos DB Synapse SQL Serverless.